web-platform-tests/wpt/contributors/rodneyrehm/submitted/css3-transitions/README.md

 * `properties-value-003.html` - verify transitionable properties thus far not specified at all
 * `properties-value-implicit-001.html` - verify behavior for `em` based `<length>` properties when `font-size` is changed
 * `events-006.html` - expect `TransitionEnd` event to be triggered and `event.pseudoElement` to be set properly
+* `before-DOMContentLoaded-001.html` - expect transitions to be performed before DOM is ready
+* `before-load-001.html` - expect transitions to be performed before document is fully loaded
+* `hidden-container-001.html` - expect transitions to NOT be performed if they happen within hidden elements
+* `detached-container-001.html` - expect transitions to NOT be performed if they happen outside of the document

 ## Yet To Be Tested ##